Rudloff/mls-cell-map/README.md

 cp config.sample.php config.php
 ```

-And edit `config.php` with you MySQL config.
+And edit `config.php` with your MySQL config.

 Then, you need to run the following shell commands: